omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - can create leaderboard page for workouts/strength etc.
   - will show movement/workout with best time/weight and username
 - ?add a "mark completed" button for strength/cardio workouts where you don't really need to add comments/results??
-- check all views/templates and add info for cardio workouts
-  - htmls: edit_instance, edit_result
-  - views: edit_instance, edit_result, create_result should add target pace to result if left blank
 - edit cardio instance form should be nearly the same as the create form
 - add a "you have this workout set to unhide on: date" to interim schedule and schedule workouts pages if came from interim schedule
 - add a "You've already completed this workout" to workout list and include completed workouts by default
 - change "schedule for all athletes buttons" to "schedule for multiple athletes"
   - then go to athlete select page and schedule select page
-- change results for strength workout to use sets/reps/weights
 - still need to handle result media files better
-- put strength workouts in workout_list in workouts view
 - change createstrengthworkoutform to allow for varying reps per each set as well as weight
 - can add a class if statement to the create_workout.html class="{% if user.default_sport == 'specific sport' %}default_form{%endif%}
 - need to download itertools and use its chain function to combine querysets